Will Clemson cover the spread vs. TCU? Betting Trends, Record ATS

 Clemson vs. TCU: Betting Trends, Record ATS, Home/Road Splits - December 9

-The No. 24 Clemson Tigers (8-0) will try to extend an eight-game winning streak when they host the TCU Horned Frogs (7-0) at 4:00 PM ET on Saturday, December 9, 2023 as 1.5-point favorites.
+The No. 24 Clemson Tigers (8-0) will try to build on an eight-game win streak when they host the TCU Horned Frogs (7-0) at 4:00 PM ET on Saturday, December 9, 2023 as 1.5-point favorites.
 The Horned Frogs have won seven games in a row.
 The matchup has a point total of 149.5.

 Place your bets on any college basketball matchup at BetMGM, and sign up with our link for a first-time deposit bonus!